End-to-End Encryption FAQ

 What if I lose my encryption key?

 When using end-to-end encryption, it is essential you save your encryption key in a secure location.
 Day One is currently storing the key securely using iCloud associated with your Apple ID.
-In a future update, we will offer an option to disable this if desired.
 If the option to store the key in iCloud is disabled, please save a copy of the key.
 If the key is lost, encrypted journal stored in the Day One Sync cannot be decrypted.
 Day One does not have access to the private key at any point.

 What is standard encryption?